sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/processors/processors.md

 processors: []
 ```

 This processor is useful in situations where you want to collect several processors under a single resource identifier, whether it is for making your configuration easier to read and navigate, or for improving the testability of your configuration.
-The behaviour of child processors will match exactly the behaviour they would have under any other processors block.
+The behavior of child processors will match exactly the behavior they would have under any other processors block.

 ## Examples